xlhyy/Zero_book/program/go/go.md

         fmt.Println("num is greater than 51 and less than 100")
     case num >= 101:
         fmt.Println("num is greater than 100")
+    case num >= 51 && num <= 100:
+        fmt.Println("num is greater than 51")
     }

 }

+num is greater than 51 and less than 100
 ```

 ```